 One of twenty national partnerships funded by DCMS and The National Lottery Community Fund.
 It’s about people-led solutions that help young people and families thrive in a hard-hit Coventry community.
 It’s about changing the way public services and communities work together.

-Anyone living in Stoke Aldermoor can bring their passions and ideas to the partnership.
+Anyone living or working in Stoke Aldermoor can bring their passions and ideas to the partnership.
 Contact Kyla at Grapevine email@example.com to join in.

 Walks and Talks